-Communications to outside organisations may be written by the Secretary, Vice-President and President - keeping the Committee informed of the communication
+Communications to outside organisations may be written by or approved by the Secretary, Vice-President and President - keeping the Committee informed of the communication.

 Requests and Invitations to attend a General Meeting or meeting with the Committee as a special Guest/Guest Speaker are to be communicated by the Secretary.